ORNL/AdditiveFOAM/docs/usage.md

         Cp      (747.568    0.0       0.0);
     }

-    rho     [1 -3 0 0 0 0 0]    7569.92;
+    rho     [1 -3 0 0 0 0 0]    7569.92;   // reference density
-    mu      [1 -1 -1  0 0 0 0]  0.003032;
+    mu      [1 -1 -1  0 0 0 0]  0.003032;  // dynamic viscosity
-    beta    [0 0 0 -1 0 0 0]    1.2e-4;
+    beta    [0 0 0 -1 0 0 0]    1.2e-4;    // coefficient of thermal expansion
-    DAS     [0 1 0 0 0 0 0]     10e-6;
+    DAS     [0 1 0 0 0 0 0]     10e-6;     // dendrite arm spacing (for drag)
-    Lf      [0  2 -2  0 0 0 0]  2.1754e5;
+    Lf      [0  2 -2  0 0 0 0]  2.1754e5;  // latent heat of fusion
     ```

    The thermal conductivity `kappa` and specific heat `Cp` are given as temperature dependent second-order polynomials for the `solid`, `liquid`, and `powder` phases.
 The remaining transport properties are all assumed to be constant during the simulation.

-  - `heatSourceDict`: Defines number, types, and paths of moving heat sources in the simulation.
+  - `heatSourceDict`: File that defines the number and mathematical form of moving heat sources in the simulation.
+An example of this file is:
+    ```cpp
+    sources (beam);

+    beam
+    {
+        pathName            scanPath;

+        absorptionModel     constant;

+        constantCoeffs
+        {
+            eta             0.3;
+        }

+        heatSourceModel     superGaussian;

+        superGaussianCoeffs
+        {
+            k               2.0;
+            dimensions      (85.0e-6 85.0e-6 30e-6);
+            nPoints         (10 10 10);
+        }
+    }
+    ```
-     The available heat sources are:
+     The available entries for the heatSourceModel are:
      - superGaussian
      - modifiedSuperGaussian

-     The available absorption models are:
+     The available entries for the absorption models are:
      - constant
      - [Kelly](https://opg.optica.org/ao/fulltext.cfm?uri=ao-5-6-925&id=14272)

+     {: .note }
-     Each heat source model has the ability to be update the depth of the heat source for keyhole modeling, by setting the `transient` flag to `True` and defining an `isoValue` to track the depth of an isotherm contained within the heat source radius.
-An example of this usage is provided in the [multiBeam](tutorials/multiBeam) tutorial.
+     Each heat source model can dynamically update its depth to a specified isotherm depth to simulate keyholes by setting the `transient` flag to `True`.
+The recommended value for `isoValue` is the alloy liquidus temperature.

 #### system/
 Contains simulation configuration files.